Welcome to Hell by Colin Martin – Thai prison woes

 Synopsis

-Rather than return to Europe with a lesson learned and his tail between his legs, he decides to stay in Thailand to try and find the men who conned him.
+Rather than return to Europe with a lesson learned and his tail between his legs, he decides to stay in Thailand to try to find the men who conned him.
 He can certainly hold a grudge, as he ends up staying for three years.
 He even marries a local lady and has a kid.
-Eventually he finds one of the men involved and gets the address of another.
-After tricking the main con man into a meeting he ends up scuffling with the man’s bodyguard and kills him.
-He is then arrested and the police torture him into confessing to murder.
+Eventually, he finds one of the men involved and gets the address of another.
+After tricking the main con man into a meeting, he ends up scuffling with the man’s bodyguard and kills him.
+He is then arrested, and the police torture him into confessing to murder.
 The second half of the book describes the aforementioned ‘awful time’ as he languishes in prison for the next eight years.

 Review

 I occasionally found him hard to empathise with as a person.
-Amidst constant claims that he is just an innocent, family loving, businessman, there were details that niggled.
-On the first page he talks about an incident where someone is humiliated and if it had been him, he would have ‘smashed the guys face in’.
-When he finally meets one of the con men he head-butts him.
-He then beats a bodyguard to death, which is pretty extreme for a mild mannered businessman.
-Maybe I am being too harsh and he is simply an innocent guy that has been pushed too far.
+Amidst constant claims that he is just an innocent, family-loving businessman, there were details that niggled.
+On the first page, he talks about an incident where someone is humiliated, and if it had been him, he would have ‘smashed the guy’s face in’.
+When he finally meets one of the con men, he head-butts him.
+He then beats a bodyguard to death, which is pretty extreme for a mild-mannered businessman.
+Maybe I am being too harsh, and he is simply an innocent guy who has been pushed too far.

 Final conclusion:

-I feel I should reiterate at this point: this is a highly enjoyable, easy to read, perfect beach book.
+I feel I should reiterate at this point: this is a highly enjoyable, easy-to-read, perfect beach book.
 The writing style is straightforward and compulsive.
-It will confirm anyone’s suspicions that life in a Thai prison is horrendous but there are some touching points in the story.
-There are also examples of some true acts of human kindness that help our protagonist survive his ordeal and help counterbalance his tale of woe.
+It will confirm anyone’s suspicions that life in a Thai prison is horrendous, but there are some touching points in the story.
+There are also examples of genuine acts of human kindness that help our protagonist survive his ordeal and counterbalance his tale of woe.
 Some people are genuinely nice after all.
 Recommended.